Zoltan Dienes and teaching mathematics through games

 3. Games help learners practice and reinforce mathematical skills

-Not only do games help develop learners’ problem-solving skills, they also give learners an opportunity to practice and reinforce their mathematical skills.
+Not only do games help develop learners’ problem-solving skills, but they also give learners an opportunity to practice and reinforce their mathematical skills.

 Learners thrive when they have a set goal they need to reach, even if the path to victory isn’t easy.
 That’s why challenging games are also fun games.
 Children get to think about all the strategies they could use, and if their strategy fails, they’re encouraged to try again.

-Placing value on effort and perseverance rather than smarts or success build essential skills later in life.
+Placing value on effort and perseverance rather than smarts or success builds essential skills later in life.
 When children get positive feedback on their hard work, they gain a sense of optimism and an awareness that they can learn and grow as they meet new challenges.

 Introducing difficult abstract symbols in the primary years can be confusing, and can interfere with the learning process.
 Mathematical games paired with the use of manipulatives encourages deeper thinking — without the drudgery of rote learning.